 With that in mind, let’s start the step-by-step process.

 Drawing a skull from the front - easy step by step for beginners

 Skulls come in all sorts of different shapes and sizes, however, actual measurements tally very closely.

 Step 1 - Let’s start with a circle

 Using a sketching brush, draw a circle.

-I’m using my gesture pencil from the Nifty Brushes Pack.
+for the whole sketch, I'm using my gesture pencil from the Nifty Brushes Pack.